James Rowland Angell: Early life and education

 Angell graduated from the University of Michigan with his bachelor's degree in 1890.
 He worked closely with John Dewey, earning a master's degree under his supervision in 1891.
 At Michigan he was a member of Delta Kappa Epsilon fraternity (Omicron chapter).
 He then went to Harvard University where he received a second master's degree in 1892 in psychology.
 He studied for a doctorate in philosophy in Berlin and Halle.
 His dissertation on the treatment of freedom in Kant was accepted, but required stylistic changes, which he never completed.
-Instead, he decided to take up a post at the University of Minnesota He did, however, receive 23 honorary degrees during his lifetime.
+Instead, he decided to take up a post at the University of Minnesota.
+He did, however, receive 23 honorary degrees during his lifetime.

-Academic career
+Career

 In 1895, Angell was offered a position at the University of Chicago by John Dewey, who had moved from Michigan the year before.
 Almost immediately, he co-authored an article with his Chicago colleague Addison W. Moore that simultaneously settled a nasty dispute between Cornell psychologist Edward Bradford Titchener and Princeton psychologist James Mark Baldwin as well as laying the foundations for the school of Functionalism.
 Later, while still at Chicago, Angell published the textbook Psychology; An Introductory Study of the Structure and Functions of Human Consciousness in 1904, which became the major statement of the functionalist approach to psychology.
 Angell noted that the goal of psychology was to study how the mind helps the organism adjust to the environment and functionalism was a method in which to study consciousness and how it improves the organism relationship with the environment.
 In 1905 (the year after Dewey left Chicago for Columbia University), Angell became the head of the newly created psychology department at Chicago.
 During this time he served as the 15th and youngest president of the American Psychological Association.
 He also supervised the young John B. Watson, who would later go on to found the behaviorist school of psychology.
 In 1908, Angell was raised to the level of Dean at Chicago, leaving the psychology department to another of his former students, Harvey Carr.
 During the last year of World War I Angell worked for the military under the supervision of Northwestern University psychologist Walter Dill Scott.
 The following year (1918), he returned to Chicago to serve as Acting President.
 The school would not make him president on a permanent basis, however, because he was not Baptist.
 In 1919 he left Chicago to head the National Research Council.
 In 1920, he headed the Carnegie Corporation of New York.